dershow/openmodelica/README.md

 # openmodelica

 Docker files for running OpenModelica with a desktop and novnc.
-Therea are two versions:
+There are two versions:
 stable and nightly
-dersh/om_desktop-stable
+dersh/om-desktop-stable
-dersh/om_
+dersh/om-desktop-nightly

 These dockerfiles are based on: accetto/xubuntu-vnc-novnc The default password is: headless